Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiments

 \section{Experiments}

 For notational convenience, we refer to our method as FCP, which stands for \underline{F}low-based \underline{C}onformal \underline{P}rediction.
-We use MLP with Softplus activation to model the guided vector field and concatenate the guidance and time with the input for the MLP. \texttt{dopri5}~\citep{dormand1980family} at absolute and relative tolerances of 1e-5 is used to solve all ODEs.
+The guided vector field is modeled by an MLP with Softplus activations.
+We concatenate the guidance and time with the input for the MLP. \texttt{dopri5}~\citep{dormand1980family} at absolute and relative tolerances of $10^{-5}$ is used to solve ODEs.
 A grid search is conducted to select the optimal hyperparameters for FCP.
 To determine an appropriate sample size $N$, we compute the relative standard error (SE) of the Jacobian determinants of $\psi$, defined as $\textrm{SE} \left( \{ \det J_{\psi}(x_j \mid h) \}_{j=1}^{N} \right) / \textrm{Avg} \left( \{ \det J_{\psi}(x_j \mid h) \}_{j=1}^{N} \right)$, then choose the smallest $N$ such that the average relative SE across all $h$ falls below 0.01.
-The source code for FCP is available at \url{github.com/Jayaos/flow_cp}.
+Additional details on hyperparameter selection and the choice of $N$ are provided in Appendix~\ref{appendix:implementation_details}.

 \paragraph{Baselines.}